Black-Kamelia/Sprinkler/binary-transcoders/README.md

 `Path`.
 You can also implement your own `EncoderOutput` to write to something else (see [EncoderOutput](#encoderoutput)).

 As stated before, an Encoder's implementation should be stateless, and deterministic.
-This means that it should always output the same data for the same input, and that it should not have any side effects (or at least limit them in a predictable manner).
+This means that it should always output the same data for the same input.

 Here is a simple example of an encoder